Travel Info

 Traveling within Bhutan

-One can use domestic flight service to visit Bumthang in central Bhutan or Yonphula in eastern Bhutan.
-The Yonphula Airport is now on operation.
-Flight service between Paro and Bumthang operate on Tuesdays, Thursdays and Sundays.
+One can use domestic flight service to visit Bumthang in central Bhutan or Yonphula in eastern Bhutan and Gelephu in southern Bhutan.
+All the local airports are in now on operation.
 The other mode of transport within Bhutan is by road.
 All the major towns in the 20 districts of Bhutan are accessible by road.
 Despite high mountains, steep slopes and the deep valleys, Bhutan has a relatively well-developed network of roads.

 Entry Permit